zejnov/Journal/README.md

-#Journal on MsSql by ZejnoV®
+﻿#Journal on MsSql by ZejnoV®
 Console application to keep a journal

 ### What is this journal for? ###